hellspit/Sih-ai-ml-work/datapipeline/README.md

 ## Output Format

-The pipeline outputs JSON data with the following structure:
+The pipeline outputs JSON data with the following structure (now enriched with a snapshot of any model features the WAQI feed can provide, such as current year/month/day/hour plus O3/NO2/T/humidity/wind):

 ```json
 {